 I have also been part of the COVID-19 Working Group at Youth Disability Advocacy Services looking at the impact of the pandemic for disabled young people and a youth led recovery plan.

 I am excited to be part of the self advocacy movement driving disability rights to a new level of relevance.

 I have learned to see Autism not as a disorder but another way of being in the world.
-Although the effects of autism can be debilitating, seeing the world with different eyes and in different ways more than compensate.
+Although the effects of autism can be challenging, seeing the world with different eyes and in different ways more than compensate.

 We function differently in mind and body.

 As a visual thinker, everything comes into my head as pictures.
 It was not until four years of age that I discovered that people use speech to communicate.
 I have worked hard to learn to use language and to communicate by typing with support.